Chen-Zidi/katacoda-scenarios/teamcity docker images/step1.md

 ```console
 docker images
 ```
-The TeamCity server should be listed.
+The TeamCity Server should be listed.

-Now, we can run this command to start a Docker container with TeamCity server.
+Now, we can run this command to start a Docker container with TeamCity Server.
 ```console
 docker run -it --name server -v /teamcity/data:/data/teamcity_server/datadir -v /teamcity/logs:/opt/teamcity/logs -p 8111:8111 jetbrains/teamcity-server